 - Completed prerequisites and in-process prerequisites during spring semester.
-The application deadline is May 1.
-Applicants will be notified of admission decisions by June 1.
-Admitted students have until June 15 to accept offer of admission. - Incomplete prerequisites in-process during summer.
+The application deadline is April 1.
+Applicants will be notified of admission decisions by April 18. - Incomplete prerequisites in-process during summer.
 Students may apply at any time.
 Additional applicants will be notified of admission decisions on a rolling basis through June, July, and August.
 Admittance is dependent upon available seats.
 Applicants will be reviewed in order of course completion date and grade submission.
 The course grade may be submitted via an unofficial transcript or screen shot.